 New Dispatching Software Helps Improve Public Safety | 10-8 Systems

-Public safety professionals rely on quality dispatching software to help protect their communities.
+Public safety professionals rely on quality computer-aided dispatch (CAD) systems to help protect their communities.
 Without knowing it, members of the general public also rely on dispatching software as they expect their first responders to provide the best possible service.
 Regardless of their level of experience, law enforcement, firefighters, and Emergency Medical Services (EMS) personnel agree that the rapid exchange of information through the use of dispatch software plays a key role in their job performance.

 This article will highlight ways in which dispatching software positively impacts both the first responder and the public they serve.
 At first, it may seem the interests of these two groups are aligned.
 That is largely true, but their reliance on the technology used in public safety also bears different types of importance for each group.
 Even when the advantages appear the same, the reasons for the benefit can be diverse.